weberBen/Binoculars-CPU/README.md

 4. Rebuild the app within HuggingFace.
 5. The application will run on the `CPU Basic` free hardware tier.

+You can switch between hardware on HuggingFace to switch from CPU to GPU without impacting the inner working of this code.

 If you want to run the application on a private HuggingFace space you can enable the dev mode and make a ssh port forwarding :

 ```bash